Three years after Japan signed Hague, parents who abduct still win | The Japan Times

 Parental alienation syndrome

 On Sept.
-15, two days after the unsuccessful attempt to enforce the return order in the Cook case, a second direct enforcement attempt was carried out at the Arimitsu house.
+15, two days after the unsuccessful attempt to enforce the return order in the Cook case, a second direct enforcement attempt was carried out at his estranged wife’s house.

 This time, Cook’s two youngest children were away on a school camping trip, but Cook was allowed into the house on the condition he would not take the children back to the U.S. that day.
 Cook says he spoke to his two older sons from a distance, although did not actually see them, as they were hidden elsewhere in the house.